-The guide and film, which are also aimed at senior managers and trust boards, offer information, advice and further reading around each of the RCN’s key principles for improving dementia care:
+The guide and film, which are also aimed at senior managers and trust boards, offer information, advice and suggest further reading around each of the RCN’s key principles for improving dementia care:

 - staff who are skilled and have time to care